How to Say ‘Thank You’ in German

-If you’re planning a trip abroad, one of the best things you can do to show respect to the local people is to learn simple pleasantries.
-One of the simplest ways to do this is to learn how to say ‘thank you’.
+If you’re planning a trip to a German speaking country, one of the best things you can do to show respect to the local people is to learn simple pleasantries.
+One of the simplest ways to do this is to learn how to say ‘thank you’ in German.

 Whether you’re in a café, restaurant or a shop, anyone on the receiving end of a ‘thank you’ in their native language will definitely appreciate it.